3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

 .. option:: ORACLE_PWD=<password>

   The database password of the 3DCityDB instance to be created.
 This variable is mandatory.

 .. option:: ORACLE_PDB=<pluggable database name>

-  set the name of the pluggable database (PDB) that should be used (default: 'ORCLPDB1').
+  set the name of the pluggable database (PDB) that should be used (default:
+  'ORCLPDB1').
 Requires Oracle 12c or higher.

 .. option:: DBVERSION=<oracle license option>

   'S' (default value) or 'L' to choose the Oracle Spatial or Locator license option for the 3DCityDB instance to be created.

 .. option:: VERSIONING=<version-enabled>

-  'yes' or 'no' (default value) to specify whether the 3DCityDB instance should be versioned-enabled based on the Oracle’s Workspace Manager.
+  'yes' or 'no' (default value) to specify whether the 3DCityDB instance should be versioned-enabled based on the Oracle's Workspace Manager.

 .. _citydb_docker_build: